Table of Contents

 Since their invention and introduction to the public in the late 1970s, pregnancy tests have helped countless women find out whether or not they were expecting.
 These tests have remarkable accuracy rates, with many brands giving results that are 99 percent accurate.
 However, the reliability of these tests centers in part on how well women use them and how well they can interpret their own results.
 Before they take a test, they may do well to learn some important pregnancy test tips first.

-One of the most important pregnancy test tips involves using the test at the right time of the month.
+One of the best pregnancy test tips involves using the test at the right time of the month.
 Some women, especially those who are very eager to become mothers and those who have never before been pregnant, test too soon and get results that are many times inaccurate.
 They may actually be pregnant; however, because they tested too early their test was unable to detect any hCG hormone, which is created by the growing baby’s placenta.
 The hormone hCG starts to become traceable about 11 days after conception has occurred.
 If a woman tests before the 11 days have passed since she conceived, she will more than likely get a false negative result.

 Another important tip when taking a test involves using it during the optimal time of day.
 Most brands recommend that women take their tests first thing in the morning when their urine will contain the most concentrated levels of hCG.
 If they test later in the day, their urine could become diluted with water, caffeine, medications, and other inhibitors that could mask the presence of hCG.